-Wang et al.[21] used hierarchical Bayesian models to learn semantic regions from the temporal co-occurrence of optical flow features.
+Wang et al. [28] used hierarchical Bayesian models to learn semantic regions from the co-occurrence of optical flow features.
 It worked well for traffic scenes where at different time different subsets of activities were observed.
 However, our experiments show that it fails in a scene like Figure 1 (A), where all types of activities happen together most of the time with significant temporal overlaps.
-In this type of scenes, the temporal co-occurrence information is not discriminative enough.
-Some approaches [11, 9, 10, 4] segmented semantic regions by grouping neighboring cells with similar location or motion patterns.
+In this type of scenes, the co-occurrence information is not discriminative enough.
+Some approaches [15, 13, 14, 6] segmented semantic regions by grouping neighboring cells with similar location or motion patterns.
 Their segmentation results were not accurate and tended to be in short ranges.

-Many trajectory clustering approaches first defined the pairwise distances [8, 1] between trajectories, and then the computed distance matrices were input to standard clustering algorithms [6].
-Some other approaches [25, 16] of extracting features from trajectories for clustering were proposed in recent years.
+Many trajectory clustering approaches first defined the pairwise distances [10, 12, 2] between trajectories, and then the computed distance matrices were input to standard clustering algorithms [9, 10].
+Some other approaches [1, 31, 22] of extracting features from trajectories for clustering were proposed in recent years.
 Semantic regions were estimated from the spatial extents of trajectory clusters.
-It was difficult for those non-Bayesian approaches to include highlevel semantic priors such as sources and sinks to improve clustering.
-Wang et al. [20] proposed a Bayesian approach of simultaneously learning semantic regions and clustering trajectories using a topic model.
+Reviews and comparisons of different trajectory clustering methods can be found in [8, 20, 21].
+It was difficult for those non-Bayesian approaches to include high-level semantic priors such as sources and sinks to improve clustering.
+Wang et al. [27] proposed a Bayesian approach of simultaneously learning semantic regions and clustering trajectories using a topic model.
 This work was relevant to ours.
 However, in their generative model, trajectories were assumed to be independent given their cluster assignments and the spatial and temporal connections between trajectories were not modeled.
 It worked well in sparse scenes where a large portion of trajectories were complete, but not for crowded scenes where only tracklets can be extracted reliably.
 It did not include sources and sinks as prior either.

-Tracklets were explored in previous works [3, 12] mainly for the purpose of connecting them into complete trajectories but not for learning semantic regions or clustering trajectories.
+Tracklets were explored in previous works [4, 23, 16] mainly for the purpose of connecting them into complete trajectories for better tracking or human action recognition but not for learning semantic regions or clustering trajectories.
 Our approach does not require first obtaining complete trajectories from tracklets.

 In recent years, topic models borrowed from language processing were extended to capture spatial and temporal dependency to solve computer vision problems.
-Hospedales et al. [4] combined topic models with HMM to analyze the temporal behaviors of video clips in surveillance.
-A temporal order sensitive topic model was proposed by Li et al. [11] to model activities in multiple camera views from local motion features.
-Verbeek et al. [19] combined topic models with MRF for object segmentation.
+Hospedales et al. [6] combined topic models with HMM to analyze the temporal behaviors of video clips in surveillance.
+A temporal order sensitive topic model was proposed by Li et al. [15] to model activities in multiple camera views from local motion features.
+Verbeek et al. [26] combined topic models with MRF for object segmentation.
 Their model was relevant to ours.
-In [19], MRF was used to model spatial dependency among words within the same documents, while our model captures the spatial and temporal dependency of words across different documents.
+In [26], MRF was used to model spatial dependency among words within the same documents, while our model captures the spatial and temporal dependency of words across different documents.
 Moreover, our model has extra structures to incorporate sources and sinks.